-What is the FCA
+What is the Financial Conduct Authority or FCA?

 The Financial Conduct Authority (FCA) is a regulatory body which upholds standards in the finance industry and regulates financial activities including banking and insurance.
 The organisation establishes and enforces rules that firms must adhere to in order to ensure a fair customer experience.